pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

 - You need to add the public and private network IP whitelist of AWS DMS to the source and target databases, so that AWS DMS can access the source and target databases.
 It is recommended to add both.
 Otherwise network connection might fail in some scenarios.
 - Use [VPC Peerings](/tidb-cloud/set-up-vpc-peering-connections.md#set-up-vpc-peering-connections) or [Private Endpoint](/tidb-cloud/set-up-private-endpoint-connections.md) to connect AWS DMS and TiDB Cluster.
 - It is recommended to use the same region for AWS DMS and TiDB Cluster to get better data writing performance.
-- It is recommended to use AWS DMS t3.large (2c8g) or a higher specification.
-Small specifications will possibly cause out of memory (OOM) errors.
+- It is recommended to use AWS DMS t3.large (2c8g) or a higher instance class.
+Small instance classes will possibly cause out of memory (OOM) errors.
 - AWS will automatically create the `awsdms_control` database in the target database.

 ## Limitation